 The remaining 20 hectares was funded as part of a three year restoration project by the Federal Government through its 20 Million Trees Programme and has made targeted revegetation possible.

-This project will be completed in June 2017 at which point the 20 hectare site will have 3 hectares of native grasses and 30 kilometres of shrubs and trees direct seeded, and more than 7000 tubestock planted.
+This project was completed in June 2017 and the 20 hectare site now has 3 hectares of native grasses and 30 kilometres of shrubs and trees direct seeded, and more than 7000 tubestock planted.